gitforwork2/gitforwork.github.io/_posts/2015-10-10-i140-foia-form-g-639-instruction.md

 comments: false
 description: Instruction to fill form g-639 to request approved I140
 ---
+This post contains information about how to fill the form G-639.
+Get a sample form [here].

+###The form asks about "Description of Record Requested" -- which one should I check complete alien file (A-file) or other?
+* * *
+###Do I need to give the purpose?
+No. you can leave this field empty
+* * *
+###In the section 3 (subject of record consent to release info).
+What should I request all of my records or portion of records
+* * *
+###Is it mandatory to get the FOIA application notarized?
+No. You can also "Sign under perjury".
+Its upto you to decide.
+* * *
 ###What is an A-#?
 This is a number USCIS uniquely assigns to you after your I140 is approved.
 This number is carried all the way through to your green card.
 If you have obtained a visa extension with approved I140, your I797 should have the A-number.
 * * *